Reach Out Worldwide

 Reach Out Worldwide is a 501(c)(3) registered nonprofit founded in 2010 by Paul Walker that helps bring first responders to disaster areas to augment local relief efforts.
 Their teams typically consist of medical technicians, doctors, nurses, paramedics, firefighters, and construction workers.
 The group's goal is to air-drop into disaster zones the minute the news hits the wires.
 Paul Walker's brother, Cody Walker, is the current Chief Executive Officer of Reach Out Worldwide.
+Deployment Operations are run by the Incident Command and Director, Jill Ashlock.

 Paul Walker organized a relief team in response to the 2010 Haiti earthquake, and, following their return, he founded Reach Out Worldwide to help fill the gap between available resources and the requirement for personnel in post-disaster situations.
 Reach Out Worldwide's work is mainly the result of volunteers that focus on quick deployments to areas that are small or remote and are often the first assistance a town or village sees.
 Domestically, they assist with clean up efforts ranging from mucking and gutting flood damaged homes, clearing access ways, and taking down damaged trees.
 Internationally, Reach Out Worldwide sends teams of medical and EMS professionals to provide medical aid and distribute supplies.